llvm/llvm-project/llvm/docs/LangRef.rst

-The first argument is a pointer to the destination to fill, the second is the value with which to fill it, the third argument is an integer argument specifying the number of bytes to fill, and the fourth is a boolean indicating a volatile access.
+The first argument is a pointer to the destination to fill, the second is the value with which to fill it, the third argument is an integer argument specifying the number of times to fill the value, and the fourth is a boolean indicating a volatile access.

 The :ref:`align <attr_align>` parameter attribute can be provided for the first argument.